AlexiWolf/AlexiWolf/README.md

 ### About Me

 A generalist programmer with an affinity for game development, code architecture, and back-end / library design.
-I enjoy cracking hard problems and writing rock-solid, high-quality code while doing it.
+I enjoy cracking hard problems and writing stable, test-backed code while doing it.
 I occasionally take on freelance work, and while I don't yet have much professional experience, I'm hoping to change that soon!

 - I'm currently spending most of my spare time working on [Wolf Engine](https::/github.com/AlexiWolf/wolf_engine), and